-Michele holds a Ph.D. in Arab and Muslim World of Aix-Marseille Université.
-His dissertation has been awarded of the special price of the Jury of the French CNRS GIS-MOMM.
+Michele holds a Ph.D. on Arab and Muslim World of Aix-Marseille Université.
+His dissertation has been awarded the special prize of the Jury of the French CNRS GIS-MOMM.

 Rossana is a Research Fellow and a researcher in Contentious Politics - MENA at the centre.

 In the past years, she devoted most of her research activities to the investigation of Lebanese labor history and the history of Lebanese popular politics in the global 1960s from a transnational perspective.
 Her main research interests include the history of popular and contentious politics in the Levantine region, Lebanese political economy, and the history of transnational radical cultures in the Mediterranean area.
 Over the years, she has lectured in a variety of international conferences and universities, and has been affiliated with numerous Lebanese and Italian academic institutions.
 Rossana is currently a teaching Assistant of Contemporary History of the Arab Middle East at the University of Rome “La Sapienza”.

 Rossana has a PhD in Studies on Africa and Asia, she specialised in the social and political history of contemporary Lebanon.